-Also known as diamond simulants, these stones are similar to diamonds in their appearance but different in their physical and chemical properties.
 You’ve likely heard of a few different kinds of diamond simulants, including cubic zirconia and moissanite.
-There are also a few gemstones that can fall into this category because of their clear appearance.
+Man-made diamond simulants are common, but there are also a few natural gemstones that can fall into this category because of their clear, colorless appearance.
 These include quartz and white sapphire.